340:40-5-1. Child care plan

 (b) The worker explains the importance of early childhood education and encourages the client to choose a higher star status provider.

-(1) The worker approves a full-time daily unit type when care is needed more than four hours every day authorized for fewer than 15 days per month or more than 23 days per month.
+(1) The worker approves a full-time daily unit type when the child requires care more than four hours every day authorized for fewer than 15 days or more than 23 days per calendar month.

 (2) The worker approves a part-time daily unit type when care is needed for four hours or fewer every day authorized.